-As of today, almost all cloud infrastructure is housed in substantial commercial data centers that are controlled in a centralized manner.
+As of today, almost all cloud infrastructure is housed in substantial commercial data centres that are controlled in a centralized manner.
 This has many advantages as it can be scaled and managed efficiently.
 But, some challenges in heterogeneous environments remain, while new architectures are incentivized.

 Although it may seem quite astonishing, the availability of cloud infrastructure is now posing a threat to many migration processes.
 This is because the upsurge in the cloud has not been gradual.
 In such cases, choosing the right service providers will require much deliberation but it also opens up the possibility of negotiations tending to the enterprise’s favor.